timosalm/tap-cartographer-workshop/workshop/workshop/content/exercises/custom-sc-p2.md

 ```section:end
 ```

 Since we want to enforce the source testing, we need to consider creating a resource called `source-tester`.
-Lets add that to our supply chain; and it still uses the `ClusterSourceTemplate` to look for source code to be tested and the Tekton task with `testing-pipeline` which is of `kind: Pipeline`.
+Lets add that to our supply chain; and it still uses the `ClusterSourceTemplate` to look for source code to be tested and the Tekton task with `testing-pipeline` which is of `kind: ClusterSourceTemplate`.
+For this workshop we are using the `testing-pipeline` deployed by OOTB.
+You can always create custom one depending on your use case.

 ```editor:append-lines-to-file
 file: custom-supply-chain/supply-chain.yaml
 text: |2